-Our net cash flow from operating activities and distributions of capital from unconsolidated entities totaled \$408.1 million.
+Our net cash flow from operating activities and distributions of capital from unconsolidated entities totaled \$410.2 million.
 This cash flow includes \$24.4 million of excess proceeds from refinancing activities from one unconsolidated joint venture.
 In addition, we had net proceeds from all of our debt financing and repayment activities of \$699.3 million as discussed below in Financing and Debt.
 We used a portion of these proceeds to fund the acquisitions as discussed below in Acquisitions and Disposals.
 We also:

-- paid unitholder distributions totaling \$339.7 million, - paid preferred unit distributions totaling \$25.8 million, - funded consolidated capital expenditures of \$225.7 million.
-These capital expenditures include development costs of \$62.0 million, renovation and expansion costs of \$112.9 million and tenant costs and other operational capital expenditures of \$50.8 million, and - funded investments in unconsolidated entities of \$24.3 million of which \$15.6 million was used to fund new developments, redevelopments, and other capital expenditures.
+- paid shareholder dividends and unitholder distributions totaling \$341.8 million, - paid preferred stock dividends and preferred unit distributions totaling \$25.8 million, - funded consolidated capital expenditures of \$228.6 million.
+These capital expenditures include development costs of \$62.0 million, renovation and expansion costs of \$115.3 million and tenant costs and other operational capital expenditures of \$51.3 million, and - funded investments in unconsolidated entities of \$24.3 million of which \$15.6 million was used to fund new developments, redevelopments, and other capital expenditures.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to unitholders necessary to maintain Simon Property's REIT qualification for 2004 and on a long-term basis.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to shareholders necessary to maintain our REIT qualification for 2004 and on a long-term basis.
 In addition, we expect to be able to obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from:

-- excess cash generated from operating performance and working capital reserves, - borrowings on our Credit Facility, - · additional secured or unsecured debt financing, or - additional equity raised by Simon Property in the public or private markets.
+- excess cash generated from operating performance and working capital reserves, - borrowings on the Credit Facility, - · additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.